ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 ## query_result_cache_size {#server_configuration_parameters_query-result-cache-size}

 Maximum size of the [query result cache](../query-result-cache.md) in bytes.
+0 means the query result cache is disabled.

 :::warning
-Data for the query result cache is alloated in DRAM.
+Data for the query result cache is allocated in DRAM.
 If memory is scarce, make sure to set a small limit or disable the query result cache altogether.
 :::

 Possible values: